 About Five Talents

-Read more about our hybrid microfinance model here or catch up on the impact our donors had in 2015 by reading the Five Talents 2015 Impact Report.
+Read more about our hybrid microfinance model here or catch up on the impact our donors had in 2018 by reading the Five Talents 2018 Impact Report.

 In 1999, we opened our US office and six years later, in 2005, the UK base was founded.
 Internationally, Five Talents has invested close to £4 million in support of programmes which serve 76,000 in 12 countries.
-In total we have impacted more than 500,000 men and women since 1999.
+In total, we have impacted more than 500,000 men and women since 1999.

 Our first programmes were opened in Kenya and Uganda in 2006.
-Following these successes we launched our Tanzania partnership with MBF in 2007.
+Following these successes, we launched our Tanzania partnership with MBF in 2007.

 The UK branch has been directly responsible for investments totalling £1.3m in Kenya, Uganda, and Tanzania since 2006.
-Our programmes currently serve 21,722 active members, and our local partner organisations estimate that this allows us to impact 100,000 direct and indirect beneficiaries.
+Our programmes currently serve 15,000 active members, and our local partner organisations estimate that this allows us to impact 75,000 direct and indirect beneficiaries.

 “CREATIVITY IS A GIFT OF GOD IN CREATION.
 FROM THE VERY BEGINNING OF THE BIBLICAL STORY OF CREATION, WE SEE THAT HUMAN BEINGS ARE MEANT TO DEVELOP AND OVERSEE AND CREATE.
 I AM PLEASED TO BE A PATRON OF FIVE TALENTS, AN ORGANISATION THAT, WORKING THROUGH THE LOCAL ANGLICAN CHURCH AROUND THE WORLD, CELEBRATES THE CREATIVE POTENTIAL OF ENTERPRISE TO BRING HUMAN FLOURISHING AND TO SUPPORT PEOPLE TO LIFT THEMSELVES OUT OF POVERTY.”

-- Justin Welby Archbishop of Canterbury
+- Justin Welby Archbishop of Canterbury & Five Talents UK Patron